-The Kubernetes MCP Server (Kai) provides a bridge between language model clients like Claude and Ollama and your Kubernetes clusters, enabling cluster management through natural language.
-This server exposes tools for managing various Kubernetes resources including pods, deployments, and services.
+The Kubernetes MCP server (Kai) provides a bridge between large language model clients and your Kubernetes clusters, enabling interaction with Kubernetes resources through natural language.
+With Kai, you can manage pods, deployments, services, and namespaces using LLM clients like Claude or Ollama.

-Before installation, ensure you have access to a Kubernetes cluster configured for kubectl.
-This can be a local development cluster (minikube, Rancher Desktop) or a cloud-based cluster (EKS, GKE, etc.).
-The server will connect to your current kubectl context by default.
+Before installing Kai, ensure you have access to a Kubernetes cluster configured for kubectl (such as minikube, Rancher Desktop, EKS, GKE, etc.).
+The server will connect to your current context by default.

 go install github.com/basebandit/kai/cmd/kai